EGROENE/hogwarts-house-quiz/README.md

 ﻿# hogwarts-house-quiz
 As the name suggests, this web app, which I built using HTML, CSS, & vanilla JavaScript, gives users the chance to see which Hogwarts house they would likely be sorted into.
-Here's a list of the app's features:
+Here's how it works:

 * A random image displays as the page background.
 I stored several image URLs from Unsplash in an array & looped through it, selecting a random one when the page loads & when a new question displays.
 I set a particular background on the results page.
 * Upon loading of the page, the user is greeted & prompted to click a button to start the quiz.